-G codeFloppyDetailsShowDate//ICN/USB/LANOn/OffRecentAlphaF1F2F3F4F5 Edit Help On/Off F6 F7 Graph F8 Advanced F9 Accept F10 --- ------------------------------ ------------- ---------------- ---------------
+G code /ICN Floppy /USB/LAN Details On/Off Show Recent Date/ Alpha Edit Help On/Off Graph Advanced Accept F1 F2 F3 F4 F5 F6 F7 F8 F9 F10

-/ICN

-- F2 Floppy Select a different drive from which to load files. - /USB/LAN - F3 Details Displays file details including: Programmer, Description and Date Modified. - F4 Show Displays a list of the 15 most recently loaded jobs. - F5 Date/Alpha Toggles the current view of files to be sorted alphabetically or by date modified. - F6 Edit Opens selected file in editor. - F7 Help Displays on screen help for the load screen. - F8 Graph Backplots (graphs) the selected file. - F9 Advanced Displays a unified file and device browser similar to Windows Explorer. - Page UpMove the cursor backward one page. - Page DownMove the cursor forward one page. - END Select the last file in the list. - HOME Select the first file in the list. - Arrow Keys Move the cursor in the selected direction.
+F1 - G code/ICN Allows the user to change which types of files are displayed.

+F2 - Floppy/USB/LAN Select a different drive from which to load files.

+F3 - Details Displays file details including: Programmer, Description and Date Modified.

+F4 - Show Recent Displays a list of the 15 most recently loaded jobs.

+F5 - Date/Alpha Toggles the current view of files to be sorted alphabetically or by date modified.

+F6 - Edit Opens selected file in editor.

+F7 - Help Displays on screen help for the load screen.

+F8 - Graph Backplots (graphs) the selected file.

+F9 - Advanced Displays a unified file and device browser similar to Windows Explorer.

+Page Up Move the cursor backward one page.

+Page Down Move the cursor forward one page.

+END Select the last file in the list.

+HOME Select the first file in the list.

+Arrow Keys

-Note: The path and/or file name may also be selected by typing the path or path and file name.
+\Note: The path and/or file name may also be selected by typing the path or path and file name.
 A window will open automatically when you begin typing.

+F3-MDI

-F3-MDI - MDI mode allows you to directly enter M and G-codes one line at time.
+MDI mode allows you to directly enter M and G-codes one line at time.
 After entering the M and G-codes you wish to run, press cycle start to have the controller execute the command.
 When the command has finished executing the command, it will prompt you for another line.
 When you are finished entering commands, press ESC.

-Examples: Block?
+Block?
 G92X0Y0 ; Set the current XY position to 0,0 Block?
-M92/Z ; Move the Z to the positive limit.
+M92 /Z ; Move the Z to the positive limit.
 Block?
-M26/Z ; Set the current Z position as Z home
+M26 /Z ; Set the current Z position as Z home